Cousin Bette (1998)

-Kelly was nominated for a Golden Globe in 2006 in the category of Best Performance by an Actress In A Mini-series or Motion Picture Made for Television, for her role in the mini-series Girl in the Cafe.
+Kelly was nominated for a Golden Globe in 2006 in the category of Best Performance by an Actress in a Miniseries or a Motion Picture Made for Television, for playing Gina in The Girl in the Café.
 She has won for an Emmy Outstanding Actress in a Miniseries or a Movie award for that role.

 Kelly: (on her reaction to the awards buzz) (miming her hands to her ears) La-la-la is my reaction.
 Even when I've previously been nominated, I'm still going LA-LA-LA.
 I think it's lovely and such a huge compliment.
 And I hope actually that the film does get nods in other categories.